Return of Title IV Funds

-The responsibility for returning unearned aid is allocated between the college and the student.
+The responsibility for returning unearned aid is allocated between the university and the student.
 The allocation is calculated according to the portion of disbursed aid that could have been used to cover institutional charges and the portion that could have been disbursed directly to the student once institutional charges were covered.
-HUHS will distribute the institutional portion of the unearned aid back to the Title IV programs as specified by law.
+HUHS will distribute the institutional portion of the unearned aid back to the Title IV, HEA programs as specified by law.
 This amount will be charged back to the student’s account.
 The student will be notified of their portion due back to the various aid programs.
-The student will also be notified of any balance due the college, which must be taken care of immediately to avoid collection action.
+The student will also be notified of any balance due the university, which must be taken care of immediately to avoid collection action.
 HUHS will notify the Department of Education and/or the student’s lender of all amounts due from the student.

 The institution has 45 days from the date that the institution determines that the student withdrew to return all unearned funds for which it is responsible.
-In the case of PLUS loans, the school is required to notify the parent or student of an offer of the post withdrawal disbursement that is not credited to the student’s account within 30 days of the date of determination.
+In the case of PLUS loans, the University is required to notify the parent or student of an offer of the post withdrawal disbursement that is not credited to the student’s account within 30 days of the date of determination.
 The parent or student has 14 days from the date of notification to respond.

 - A student may rescind his or her notification of intent to withdraw.
 Submissions of intent to rescind a withdraw notice must be filed in writing.

 - Either of these notifications; to withdraw or rescind to withdraw must be made to the official records/registration personnel at your university.